-To receive a Master of Science in Organizational Leadership degree, students must earn 36 graduate semester credit hours as described below.
+To receive a Master of Science in Organizational Leadership degree, students must earn 36 graduate semester credit hours.
 The length of this program is approximately 24 months.
+NOTE: Courses in the MSOL program are each eight-weeks in length, and students are normally scheduled for one course at a time.